The Devil Wears Prada (band)

 The Devil Wears Prada is an American metalcore band from Dayton, Ohio, formed in 2005.
 They derived their band name from the novel of the same title.
 At one time known as a Christian metalcore band, it consists of members Mike Hranica (vocals, additional guitar), Jeremy DePoyster (rhythm guitar, vocals), Kyle Sipress (lead guitar, backing vocals), Mason Nagy (bass), Jonathan Gering (keyboards, backing vocals), and Giuseppe Capolupo (drums).
-The band had maintained its original line-up until keyboardist James Baney left the band.

 To date, the group has released nine studio albums: Dear Love: A Beautiful Discord (2006), Plagues (2007), With Roots Above and Branches Below (2009), Dead Throne (2011), 8:18 (2013) Transit Blues (2016), The Act (2019), Color Decay (2022), and Flowers (2025).

 History

 Formation and Dear Love: A Beautiful Discord (2005–2006)

 The Devil Wears Prada was founded during 2005 in Dayton, Ohio; they derived their band name from the story of the same title.
 Being founded with all Christian members and maintaining a theme that represents their religion, the group played their first show in 2005 with a fill-in bassist and only one guitarist.
 Rhythm guitarist Jeremy DePoyster and bassist Andy Trick joined the band soon afterward.
 They continued playing at local areas in Dayton before recording their demo later in the year, which was titled Patterns of a Horizon.

 One year after the group recorded their demo and trialed for record labels, Rise Records took the band in with a contract.
 The band was unsatisfied with the demo, so they re-recorded all of the tracks from the demo for their debut full-length album, Dear Love: A Beautiful Discord.
 The album was recorded with Joey Sturgis at The Foundation Recording Studio in Connersville, Indiana, and it was released on August 22, 2006.
 The record's final track features guest vocals courtesy of Cole Wallace, who was formerly part of the band Gwen Stacy.
 With the release of the album, the band then began touring in multiple areas throughout the country, most notably at 2006's Cornerstone Festival after being recognized as a newer key musical group to Christian metal.